 By the way, I was absolutely inspired by my friend Maya over at Wholesome Yum to make this dish.
 She has a recipe for Baked Easy Cheesy Zucchini Casserole that got my engine roaring.

-Toss the zucchini slices with kosher salt.
-Place into a colander and set over the sink to drain for 30 minutes.
-Pat very dry and remove as much salt as possible at the end.
+Toss the zucchini slices with kosher salt in a small bowl.
+Place salt and zucchini mixture into a colander and set over the sink to drain for 30 minutes.
+Pat very dry with paper towels and remove as much salt as possible at the end.

 Preheat the oven to 400 degrees Fahrenheit and adjust the oven rack to the middle position.

-In a large skillet over medium heat, add the oil.
+In a large skillet over medium heat, add the olive oil or avocado oil.
+Note that either is fine, but avocado oil has a little higher smoke point than does olive oil.
 After it has heat up for about 1 minute, add onion.
 Cook for about 5 minutes until soft, stirring frequently.

-Add sausage and cook while breaking up the meat with a wooden spoon for about 7-8 minutes until browned.
+Add sausage and cook on a medium-high heat while breaking up the meat with a wooden spoon for about 7-8 minutes until browned.
 Add garlic and cook for about a minute, stirring frequently until fragrant.
 Remove from the skillet and transfer to a bowl.
 Stir in artichoke hearts and salt & pepper.

 Add mixture to a 1.75 quart baking dish and layer zucchini rounds in between.
 Evenly distribute the chicken broth on top of the dish.
 Cover with red sauce and cheese.